kianzohoury/VAE/README.md

   <img src="output/Autoencoder/class_results_MSE.jpg" width="45%" />
   <img src="output/VAE/class_results_MSE.jpg" width="45%" />
 </p>
-While increasing the dimensionality of the latent space improves the image reconstruction (as measured by MSE) across all digits for vanilla autoencoder models, the same is not true for VAE models; instead, we see that past a latent size of 20, the reconstruction task is not meaningfully improved.
+Increasing the dimensionality of the latent space improves the image reconstruction (as measured by MSE) across all digits for vanilla autoencoder models.
+By not having to compress information too much, the autoencoder can better model the identity function.

+In contrast, for VAE models we see that past a latent size of about 20, the reconstruction task is not meaningfully improved.
 In fact, the reconstruction losses worsen slightly for nearly all digits, which perhaps reveals that most of the semantic information of a digit can be compressed in a relatively small latent space (say, no smaller than 2 but no larger than 20).

 the benefit of increasing the dimensionality